History

 The New Hamelin Cultural Center

-The new Hamlen Jewish Cultural Center will be constructed of brick and concrete/stucco and will include a sanctuary with approximately 100 movable seats to allow the space to serve multiple functions.
-The center will include a seniors’ counselling office, a youth center, and a library.
+The new Hamelin Jewish Cultural Center is constructed of brick and concrete/stucco and includes a sanctuary with approximately 100 movable seats to allow the space to serve multiple functions.
+The center includes an integration office, a library, and several classrooms.